OwenWard/ppdiag/paper.md

 # Summary

-Temporal Point Processes are widely used to model phenomena in many fields, such as finance and neuroscience.
+Temporal Point Processes are widely used to model phenomena in many fields, such as finance, seismology, and neuroscience.
 However, tools to evaluate the fit of these point processes to data, and to identify reasons for lack of fit, are not readily implemented in common software.